 One of the projects completed in the initially excited, later tense and eventually depressing atmosphere of the late 1960s was a parable of a paradise from which people were expelled when they learned the truth and refused to come to peace with it.
 According to Věra Chytilová, it was her colleague and friend who was behind Fruit of Paradise (Ovoce stromů rajských jíme), a film so visually sophisticated that every scene had its own concept of colours: „Ester came up with the idea that we could start from a true story about a murderer of women published in the press; she thought that we could use it to explore more general questions of truth and lies, friendship and betrayal, which were moving our society in 1968.“

 In addition to the favourite motif of indifference condemning people to a cyclic (and in a way very comfortable) repetition of the same malfunctioning life patterns, the film emphasized the motif of the uneven fight between the genders.
-Krumbachová commented on this topic in several interviews and elaborated on it in her directorial debut Killing the Devil (Vražda ing. Čerta), which we wrote about in detail recently, and in The Very Late Afternoon of a Faun (Faunovo velmi pozdní odpoledne).
+Krumbachová commented on this topic in several interviews and elaborated on it in her directorial debut Murdering the Devil (Vražda ing. Čerta), which we wrote about in detail recently, and in Faun’s Delayed Afternoon (Faunovo velmi pozdní odpoledne).

 Even though she refused to be labelled a „feminist“, maybe because she considered the word to mean „hating men“, her reflection of patriarchal structures and disclosure of their embarrassing essence is in line with feminist thinking.
 To give just one example, we will quote a few sentences from her interview with A. J. Liehm: „We live and function in the world of men.
 Even though we are in the 20th century, a woman can still hardly do without men, or she at least experiences difficulties doing so.
 I mean social ones.
 That’s why we are like quests in the men’s world.
 But this could even be to a woman’s advantage because it can be easier for her to laugh at the world of men.“